survivor plants for every personality

-Indoor gardening is like marriage.
-You just have to find the right one for you - a plant that matches your personality, lifestyle, and skill.
+Indoor gardening is like a marriage.
+You have to find the right one for you - a plant that matches your personality, lifestyle, and skill.

-Whether you're a busy body always on the go, a nurturer who tends to go overboard on nurturing, a neat freak who can't stomach fallen leaves or a green-thumb gardener living in a home with little natural night, there are plants that can thrive in your home.
+Whether you're a busy body always on the go, a nurturer who tends to go overboard on nurturing, a neat freak who can't stomach fallen leaves or a green-thumb gardener living in a home with little natural night, some plants can thrive in your home.

-Using the guide below, find your personality type and discover which house plants are a life-match for you - and which plants you should avoid.
+Use this indoor gardening guide to compatible plants to find your personality type, and which house plants are a life-match for you - and which you should avoid.

 - Sweetheart plant (Philodendron scandens): These vining plants with heart-shaped leaves do well in bright, indirect light.
 Just put the pot on top of a bookshelf in a bright room and forget about it.
 Water it every other week.
 Fertilize in spring and summer.
 Sparingly.

 Avoid: Most flowering plants.